tensorflow/tfx/docs/guide/examplegen.md

 ### Transform

-Default behavior is analyze and produce the metadata from the ‘train’ split and transform all splits.
+Default behavior is analyze and produce the metadata from the 'train' split and transform all splits.

 To specify the analyze splits and transform splits, set the `splits_config` for